16 Cat Litter Alternatives for Those Desperate Moments

 - May take a lot of time to make

 Another cat litter that you can make at your home is by soaking shredded paper into a solution of warm water and dish soap until the paper starts getting a consistency similar to oatmeal.
+Don't try to substitute in other types of soap, just use dish soap for the right consistency and absorbance.

 Follow that up with straining the water and add baking soda to the mixture.
 Finally, knead the mixture and squeeze out the extra water so that the mixture begins to dry.